Broadcast Station Update: EEO Reports Due June 1

 Affected States: Arizona, District of Columbia, Idaho, Maryland, Michigan, Nevada, New Mexico, Ohio, Utah, Virginia, West Virginia, and Wyoming

-Radio Stations in Maryland, Virginia, Washington, DC, and West Virginia
+Radio Stations in Michigan and Ohio; Television Stations in District of Columbia, Maryland, Virginia, and West Virginia

-Special Note: EEO Report on FCC Form 396 Required June 1 for Radio Stations in Maryland, Virginia, Washington, DC, and West Virginia
+Special Note: EEO Report on FCC Form 396 Required June 1 for Stations Filing License Renewal Applications

-In addition to preparing the Annual EEO Program Report by June 1, all radio stations in Maryland, Virginia, Washington, DC, and West Virginia must also prepare and file electronically with the Commission an FCC Form 396 EEO Report in connection with their license renewal applications.
+In addition to preparing the Annual EEO Program Report by June 1, all Radio stations in Michigan and Ohio and all Television stations in the District of Columbia, Maryland, Virginia, and West Virginia must also prepare and file electronically with the Commission an FCC Form 396 EEO Report in connection with their license renewal applications.
 The Form 396 certifies to the licensee’s continuing compliance with the EEO rules, and provides the FCC with copies of the Station Employment Unit's two most recent Annual EEO Program Reports (the reports from this year and last year).

 Background on EEO requirements